MarcarianS/cs1440-marcarian-shelby-assn1/doc/Plan.md

 questions concerning their needs and desires.**

-**In this phase of the design process you should use [The Feynman Technique](https://www.youtube.com/watch?v=tkm0TNFzIeg) to ensure that you understand what is being asked of you.**
+**In this phase of the design process you should use [The Feynman Technique](https://www.youtube.com/watch?v=tkm0TNFzIeg) To ensure that you understand what is being asked of you.**

 **The output of this phase of the development process is a restatement of the